 But what about John’s stark call to repentance?
 How this be Good News?
 Because repentance is all about humility and humility is all about freedom.
 And freedom leads to inner peace and joy, joy in the presence of the Bridegroom.

-For more great resources for Gaudete Sunday and the Advent Season, visit the Crossroads Initiative ADVENT RESOURCE LIBRARY
+For more great resources for Gaudete Sunday, joy, humility and the Advent Season, visit the Crossroads Initiative ADVENT RESOURCE LIBRARY

 This post “Gaudete Sunday – Advent Joy & John the Baptist” is a reflection on the readings for Gaudete or Rejoice Sunday, the Third (3rd) Sunday of Advent, cycle B (Isaiah 61:1-2, 10-11; Luke 1: 46-54; I Thessalonians 5:16-24; John 1: 6-8, 19-28) and cycle C (Zephaniah 3:14-18a; Isaiah 12:2-6; Philippians 4:4-7; Luke 3:10-18).